Set Up an Input

 Hint: We strongly recommend creating a new stream for each new input for efficient log data categorization.

-• Description: Description of the messages routed to this stream.
+• Description: Enter a description of the messages routed to this stream.

 If you choose to route to a new stream, messages are routed from the default stream to your new stream via a system-generated pipeline rule in the All Messages default pipeline.